All Episodes

 These people are who I would call pro-Israel.

-Alex isn't that, but he's still kind of pro-Israel.
+Alex isn't that, but he's still kind of pro-Israel, but it's a conditional thing.

-But as it stands, the two sides to him are Israel and Muslims.
+He wouldn't be pro-Israel if Trump and Netanyahu were fighting, but as it stands, the two sides to him are Israel and Muslims.

 And Alex really hates Muslims.

-He's saying that Iran should just give up because Israel has all this superior weaponry and they're essentially holding the world hostage with the prospect of nuclear war.
+What he's saying is a very pro-Israel message, but he's tr saying that Iran should just give up because Israel has all this superior weaponry and they're essentially holding the world hostage with the prospect of nuclear war.

-Alex is saying, remain a hostage, which seems really weird coming from him.
+Alex is saying remain a hostage, which seems really weird coming from him.

 And then at the end of the clip, he compares this to NATO and Ukraine, where NATO keeps the fight going in Ukraine in order to antagonize Russia to hold the world hostage to possible nuclear war.

-This seems like the worst thing Alex could possibly do, because it makes it clear how differently he handles these two situations.
+This seems like the worst thing Alex could possibly do because it makes it clear how differently he handles these two situations.

 There's zero ambiguity about Alex's support for Russia, and he has no problem picking a side there.